gravitee-io/gravitee-platform-docs/docs/am/overview/plugins.md

 ## Overview

-Plugins are additional components that can be _plugged into_ AM gateway or AM management API.
-They can customize the component’s behavior to exactly fit your needs and technical constraints.
+Plugins are additional components that can be _plugged into_ AM Gateway or AM Management API.They can customize the component’s behavior to exactly fit your needs and technical constraints.

 ## Types of plugins